e-ditiones/LEM17/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Licence Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />_Presto_ and _LGeRM_ data are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution 4.0 International Licence</a>.

 ## Contribute
-If you want to contribute, you can do so by cloning the repository and sending us a pull request, or by sending an email at simon.gabay[at]unine.ch.
+If you want to contribute, you can do so by cloning the repository and sending us a pull request, or by sending an email at simon.gabay[at]unige.ch.

 ## Cite this repository
 Simon Gabay, Thibault Clérice, Matthias Gille-Levenson, Jean-Baptiste Camps, Jean-Baptiste Tanguy, _LEM17: data and models for modern French (16-18th c.)_, Neuchâtel: Université de Neuchâtel, 2020, [https://github.com/e-ditiones/LEM17](https://github.com/e-ditiones/LEM17).

-Please keep me posted if you use this data! simon.gabay[at]unine.ch
+Please keep me posted if you use this data! simon.gabay[at]unige.ch

 ## Contact
-simon.gabay[at]unine.ch
+simon.gabay[at]unige.ch